Gamma Rho Lambda: 2010 to 2015

-2016 to present
+2016 to 2020

 UL Lafayette and UT Austin were initiated as Sigma and Tau chapter, respectively.
 Longwood University, University of Arizona, and Missouri S&T were initiated as colonies in the spring of 2016 and became chapters in early 2017.
 Also, Bowling Green State University and Ohio State University were inducted as colonies in the fall of 2016 and became chapters in late 2017.
 Virginia Commonwealth University was inducted as a colony in 2018.

 In January 2021, Gamma Rho Lambda National Sorority opened its membership to people of any and all gender identities, thereby including cisgender men in their siblinghood.

 The provisional chapter at University of Nevada, Reno was inducted as Alpha Delta chapter in February 2021.

+2020 to present

+The National Council established its National Foundation in 2023, to provide support for and promote the overall success of members of the Gamma Rho Lambda family through financial support, educational programming to promote academic success and professional development, and leadership development opportunities.

+As with many organizations, Gamma Rho Lambda struggled during the COVID pandemic.
+As campuses shut down and Greek organizations were unable to recruit, chapters fought diligently to stay connected, involved, and active.
+However, many of the smaller chapters were unable to weather the storm, and were forced to close after great recruitment and retention efforts.
+The organization went from 20 to just 8 chapters between 2020 and 2023.

+Alpha Epsilon Chapter at George Mason University was inducted in fall of 2019 and founded in June 2021.
+They were persistent in completing the provisional chapter process, which was delayed by the COVID-19 pandemic.

+Gamma Rho Lambda's current focus as a national organization is on strengthening its foundation and building up its currently existing chapters.
+As of Fall 2023, the organization is opening 1-2 interest groups a semester for active chapters so that the national council can provide the stability and support chapters need to be successful.
 Today, Gamma Rho Lambda active membership (including Alum & Collegians) consists of over 400 active members.

-Gamma Rho Lambda National Sorority's main philanthropic efforts are to benefit The Trevor Project, but chapters may also have locally-based philanthropy.
+Gamma Rho Lambda National Sorority's main philanthropic efforts are to benefit The Trevor Project, but chapters also work individually with local non-profits and philanthropic organizations, collectively raising thousands of dollars and creating awareness in their communities.

 Symbols

 The sorority's official colors are purple and black.
-The wolf is its symbol and mascot.
+The wolf is its mascot.
 Its flower is the sunflower.
 Its motto is: "Truth in tolerance, knowledge through diversity, bonds of unity, strength in trust."